 300.02(1) Project Delivery Method

-The project delivery method may vary depending on project type and cost.
+The project delivery method pertains to WSDOT projects and may vary depending on project type and cost.
 Preservation projects with an overall project cost of $10 million and over, and all other projects with an overall project cost of $2 million and over, are required to go through the Project Delivery Method Selection process.
 The overall project cost is the total of the Preliminary Engineering, Right of Way, and Construction costs.
+Project Delivery Method Selection, described below, applies only to WSDOT projects and is not meant to be applied to local agency or developer projects that occur within WSDOT’s jurisdiction.
+This includes any project that WSDOT is asked to design and/or construct on behalf of the funding entity.

 WSDOT primarily uses two delivery methods: Design-bid-build (DBB) and design-build (DB).
 DBB is considered the traditional project delivery method where a project office puts together a complete set of plans, specifications, and estimate (PS&E), that is advertised for contractors to bid on.
 The project is constructed by a contractor in accordance with the PS&E and WSDOT provides construction oversight.
 For DB projects, the WSDOT develops a request for proposal (RFP) that includes a basic configuration for the project and a Conceptual Design Approval.
 The RFP is advertised and a contractor is selected.
 The contractor is responsible for the design, project construction, and final Design Documentation Package.